Top Tools for Proposal Conversion & Payment Trend Analysis

 One of the most powerful features is engagement tracking.
 This lets you see exactly when a client opens your proposal, how long they view each page, and what they click on.
 This information is gold because it tells you what your prospect cares about most.
 Plus, integrations with your CRM keep all your data in one place, reducing errors and ensuring everyone is on the same page.

-How It Can Reshape Your Sales Process
+How It Will Change Your Sales Process

 Adopting proposal analytics software can fundamentally change how your team approaches sales.
 It shifts your process from being reactive to proactive.
 Instead of waiting for a response, you can follow up with a perfectly timed call, armed with insights about what the client is most interested in.
 By tracking metrics over time, you can identify what’s working and what’s not in your proposals.
 Are clients always getting stuck on the pricing page?
 Maybe it needs to be clearer.